firezone/firezone/rust/README.md

 # Rust development guide

-Firezone uses Rust for all data plane components in the product.
-This directory contains all of the low-level networking immplementations related to STUN/TURN, and the Rust-based Linux and Windows clients which are contained in this directory.
+Firezone uses Rust for all data plane components.
+This directory contains the Linux and Windows clients, and low-level networking implementations related to STUN/TURN.

 ## Developer Setup